DaverSomethingSomethingOrg/ConanToolchain/docs/ButWhy.md

 Conan can speak Yum (RedHat), Apt (Debian), and more!
-While this feature is intended to provide a working build and runtime for native Conan packages, we can leverage this metadata to connect our package builds to OS-provided packages, not just other Conan packages.
+While this feature is intended to provide a working build and runtime for native Conan packages, we can leverage this metadata to connect our system package builds to OS-provided packages, not just other Conan packages.

 !!! note annotate "Reference"

     - https://docs.conan.io/2/reference/tools/system/package_manager.html

-## Why OS packaging?
+## Why System Packaging?

 ### Ease of Use

 When building custom container images using our toolchain packages, we want the installation process to be as straightforward as possible.
-In an enterprise Engineering organization, we want each product to be able to customize their sandbox or CI environments with minimal friction.
+In an enterprise Engineering organization, we want each product team to be able to customize their sandbox or CI environments with minimal friction.

 When we `yum install -y toolchain-gcc` in a fresh container, we want a